mpfi-dsp/GoldDigger/README.md

         ```
         scripts/run_django.sh
         ```
-        4. open a new terminal window and run flower (to monitor celery processes)
+        4. open a new terminal window and run flower (to monitor celery processes, usually not needed)
         ```
         sh scritps/run_flower.sh
         ```